 eyes4earth.org takes an integrated and transdisciplinary approach.
 This means that we recognize that there are many different perspectives, approaches and knowledge which can be brought to bear on any particular topic or ecological or societal ‘problem’. eyes4earth.org aims to explore these issues from various angles and we therefore consider it important to include rational and reasoned scientifically-derived knowledge as well as the more creative, intuitive, spiritual and cross-cultural ways of knowing. eyes4earth.org focuses on diverse forms of experience as it relates to nature and discovering our humanness and place in the world.

 We value interaction and participation.
 So, please, feel welcome to share your relevant experiences, poetry and images in the spaces provided on eyes4earth.org.
-We will also be launching an online survey soon and your responses can help us further research and understanding in this field.

 1. The human disconnect from nature is fundamentally one of perception and consciousness.
 Consciousness is a product of our accumulated experiences and our experiences are formed by what we perceive, which is usually what we pay attention to.
 Therefore, ‘eyes for earth’ is really about intentionally re-orienting our attention to be directed toward earth and its essential life-giving nature.